Fredrick0K/Volt/content/SGE/odoo/Odoo/Odoo-bin.md

-Its an unextentiolized file, that in the past, it was the executable file that initialized Odoo.
-Now in newer versions, this file was refactored to Odoo-bin and it contains the instructions to execute Odoo in Command Line
+Its a no-extension file that in the past, it was the executable file that initialized Odoo.
+Now in newer versions, this file was refactored to Odoo-bin and it contains the instructions to execute Odoo in Command Line.